-An innovative series of workshops took place at CAST in November 2022, and again in November 2023, developed by Lucy Grant and her learning team in partnership with the Museum of Cornish Life and Brickworks, the new ceramic studio at CAST.
+An innovative series of workshops took place at CAST in November 2022, and again in November 2023, developed by Lucy Grant and her learning team in partnership with the Museum of Cornish Life and the new ceramic studio at CAST.
 The project took as its starting point the fragments of Neolithic pottery in the Museum’s collection.
 These pots were made from gabbroic clay (clay formed as a result of the weathering and erosion of the stone gabbro) found only in a small area around St Keverne on the Lizard peninsula.
-With the support of Natural England, a team from CAST and Brickworks collected some of the gabbroic clay and brought it back to the ceramics studio so that its special properties could be explored.
+With the support of Natural England, a team from CAST and the team from the ceramics studio collected some of the gabbroic clay and brought it back to CAST so that its special properties could be explored.

 Ceramicist Rosanna Martin, director of Brickworks, described the experience of the workshop as ‘very special’.
 ‘The children filled the studio with huge excitement.
 It was great to be able to share with them the gabbroic clay we had dug from the Lizard just days before.
 Before anything was made we spent time squidging and squishing the clay in our hands, understanding how it responded to our touch.
 The clay then led the way and many flurries of making occurred, with decorated pinch pots and animal sculptures emerging.’
 The Brickworks session ended with an opportunity for children to try throwing a pot on the wheel.